Electromagnetic catapult: China

-Rear Admiral Yin Zhuo of the Chinese Navy has said that China's next aircraft carrier will also have an electromagnetic aircraft launch system.
-Multiple prototypes have been spotted by the media in 2012, and aircraft capable of electromagnetic launching are undergoing testing at a Chinese Navy research facility.
+Rear Admiral Yin Zhuo of the Chinese Navy said in 2013 that China's Type 003 next aircraft carrier would also have an electromagnetic aircraft launch system.
+Multiple prototypes were spotted by the media in 2012, and aircraft capable of electromagnetic launching were undergoing testing at a Chinese Navy research facility.

-According to a report in July 2017, the construction of the Type 003 aircraft carrier has been rescheduled in order to choose between a steam or electromagnetic catapult and the latest competition results shows that the electromagnetic launchers will be used in the Type 003 aircraft carrier.
+According to a report in July 2017, construction of Type 003 was rescheduled in order to choose between a steam or electromagnetic catapult, and the latest competition results showed electromagnetic launchers would be used on Type 003.